chhiara/git-annex-tutorial/README.md

 # use cases examples :
 This type of configuration may be interesting in case we need to store datasets in multiple machines.
 For example one could have:
 * All the data stored in an office's desktop machine in a git-annex repository.
-* another corresponding remote git-annex repository in a personal laptop computer.
+* Another corresponding remote git-annex repository in a personal laptop computer.
 Sometimes, at home, you need to visualize some of the data you have previously generated on the office's desktop.
 You can easily download (get) some of the data, and visualize them on the laptop.
 Then you can "drop" the files to not occupy memory on your laptop.
-* a corresponding repository in a Server, containing all the metadata of the whole dataset.
+* A corresponding repository in a Server, containing all the metadata of the whole dataset.
 Let's assume this is a server with high computational power but with limited storage capability since it is shared among different users.
 In some domains, as in the ones that use MRI image data, the images must be pre-processed, before being ready for the final high-intensive computation.
 Hence, not all of the dataset is needed to be uploaded to the server.
 In the git-annex repository in the server, the data can be stored totally, partially, or not at all, according to the needs.
 Before running computations on the server, specific sets of data can be retrieved with "get".
 Once the computation is ended, space can be freed again dropping the data.

 ## References: